Krisz20/youtube-archiver/README.md

 - The channel ID for channels.

 The `<output_path>` is the directory where the downloaded videos will be saved.

+The `[browser_name]` argument is optional and can be used to specify the browser for downloading and accessing age-restricted content through cookies.
+The supported browsers are: brave, chrome, chromium, edge, firefox, opera, safari, vivaldi and whale.

 ## Troubleshooting